Reflections on Burning Man 2024

 What does one do at this potluck?
 Burn a man?
 Yes but only on Saturday.

-Btw, images are buggy on this website
+Btw, images can be buggy on this website

 Pre-burn (Late March 2024 - August)

 Preparation for Burning Man begins long before the event.
-For me as a first-timer, I needed to decide who I’d camp with (while camping solo is a thing, I didn’t want to do that).
-I chose to camp with a themecamp, i.e. a camp that provides a good or service to the potluck of Burning Man.
+For me as a first-timer, I needed to decide who I’d camp with.
+Camping solo is a thing, but I didn’t want to do that.

-The camp I chose: Infinite Love.
-IL hosts workshops focused on growing and kindling love for one’s self and others.
+So I chose to camp with a themecamp, i.e. a camp that provides a good or service to the potluck of Burning Man.
+The camp I chose: Infinite Love, which hosts workshops focused on growing and nurturing love for one’s self and others.

 2024’s official programming poster.
 I made this!